quidmonkey/node-ragtime/README.md

 * Sherlock Holmes - A chatbot that can answer questions about Sherlock Holmes using the public domain works of Sir Arthur Conan Doyle.
 * Web - A chatbot that can answer questions about anything using a Google search

+RAG, or Retrieval Augmented Generation, can be thought of nothing more than adding additional text to an LLM prompt to give context about questions being asked.
+Typically, this technique leverages text search to provide text blurbs for answering questions.

 ## Installation

 Install [ollama](https://ollama.com/download)